databendlabs/databend/website/blog/2023-09-10-databend-weekly-110.md

 ### Using BendSQL to Manage Files in Stage

-Databend recommends two file upload methods for stages: `PRESIGN` and `PUT/GET` commands.
-These methods enable direct data transfer between the client and your storage, eliminating intermediaries and resulting in cost savings by reducing traffic between Databend and your storage.
+Databend recommends uploading files to a stage with`PRESIGN` or `PUT / GET` command.
+These methods enable direct file transfer between the client and your storage, eliminating intermediaries and resulting in cost savings by reducing traffic between Databend and your storage.

 ![](https://databend.rs/assets/images/staging-file-ff259b7f65e99faec0ca69fcdf732512.png)